Ao Li

 Software Engineer Intern: Microsoft (Spring 2016), Seeing AI

-Teaching Assistant: Simon Fraser University (Spring 2018), CMPT 379 - Principles of Compiler Design
+Teaching Assistant: Principles of Compiler Design (CMPT 379)

 Education